Rokiis1/roadmap/date_and_time/date_and_time.md

 Output `March 24, 2026`

-Formatting is useful when displaying data to users, generating reports, or preparing values for output in APIs.
+Formatting is useful when displaying data to users, generating reports or preparing values for output in APIs.

 It is important to remember that formatting converts a date or datetime into a string.
 Once converted, it is no longer a date object and cannot be used directly for calculations or comparisons.